ChrisWhealy/DistributedSystemNotes/Lecture 17.md

 Rarely, it is also possible for one-way communication to happen across the partition boundary.

-One significant issue for distributed systems is that networks partitions can occur whilst communication between systems is taking place.
+One significant issue for distributed systems is that network partitions can occur randomly, whilst communication between systems is taking place.

 Fortunately, we have a way of talking about network partitions using the fault models we have already discussed.
-Here, we can use the omission model and consider any message that crosses the partition boundary as being lost.
+Here, we can use the omission model and consider any message that attempts to cross the partition boundary as being lost.

 > ***Aside***
 >
 > Don't confuse the concept of network partitioning with data partitioning.
 >
-> A network partition is when parts of a network cannot communicate with each other &mdash; and this is generally considered to be a bad thing
+> A network partition is a transient fault that disrupts or breaks communication between parts of a network &mdash; and this is generally considered to be a bad thing
 >
 > Data partitioning (also known as ***sharding***) is where you have more data than will fit into one machine, so you need to split the storage across multiple machines.
 This requires you to decide which data will live where.
+>
-Data partitioning is not intrinsically bad
+> Data partitioning is not intrinsically bad, but network partitions are.

 ## Availability

 Dynamo claims to be a *"highly available"* system.
 This is a relative term that describes the level of availability offered by the system to client requests.
-Availability is best understood as a spectrum.
+Availability is best understood not as a binary property that is either present or absent, but as variable quality that sits somewhere on a sliding scale or a spectrum.

 Perfect availability (which is not possible in reality) is the situation in which every request receives a response.
 Ideally, we would also like to add that every request receives a ***fast*** response, but for the purposes of this discussion, we don't need to worry too much about response times.